Albert Campbell (Canadian politician)

-Albert McTaggart "Ab" Campbell (1910–1973) was a Canadian politician and the Chairman of Metropolitan Toronto from 1969 to 1973.
+Albert McTaggart "Ab" Campbell (May 21, 1910 – August 30, 1973) was a Canadian politician and the Chairman of Metropolitan Toronto from 1969 to 1973.

 Background

 Campbell was born on a family farm in Ridgetown, Ontario, in 1910 to John M. Campbell and Isabella McTaggart.
 He attended the Ontario Agricultural College at Guelph and graduated with a B.S.C. from the University of Toronto in 1933.
-After leaving the family farm he was, for almost 15 years, a secondary school teacher teaching chemistry, physics and math.
-In 1944, he moved to Scarborough to settle on his wife's family farm (Helen E. Huber) which they inherited after her uncle's death, James G. Cornell, the same year.
+After leaving the family farm he was, for almost 15 years, a secondary school teacher (Ridgetown Vocational, now Ridgetown District High School) teaching chemistry, physics and math.
+In 1944, he moved briefly to East York before settling in Scarborough on his wife's family farm (Helen E. Huber) which they inherited after her uncle's death, James G. Cornell, the same year.
 Campbell kept the 19 acre family farm on Lot 18, Concession C, bound by Eglinton Avenue, Kingston Road and Markham Road, until the end of his life despite the transformation of Scarborough from a semi-rural community to a metropolitan suburb.